janet-lang/janet/thoughts.md

   which potentially duplicates a fair amount of data.
 Macros would be easier to write without needing to either unwrap ast values or sacrifice all source mapping.

-- Keep track of source file information in the compiler.
-The compiler could simply accept and extra argument, sourcefile, which woud append the appropriate metadata to all function definitions generated with this one form.

 - Serialization and deserialization of all datatypes.
 This would allow loading of bytecode without needing the compiler present.
 However, loading C functions is currently problematic.
   C functions could perhaps be wrapped in data structures that contain some meta information